ivanvovk/durian-pytorch/README.md

 # 2 Architecture details

 DurIAN model consists of two modules: backbone synthesizer and duration predictor.
-However, current implementation contains baseline version and paper-based version.
+However, current implementation contains baseline version and paper-based version of DurIAN.
 Baseline was made just for testing.
 All you need is vanilla version (paper-based).

 ## 2.1 Baseline model